juliogomez/drone-installguide/README.md

 2.- Create github and docker repos with the same name

-3.- Activate the repo in Drone
+3.- Activate the repo in the Drone server

     make sure the lab admin has enabled your github account in the lab server go to drone server url, login / authorize drone, activate repo